 BizPortals 365 is a business centric intranet which gives organizations a consolidated workspace to store and share documents, maintain calendars and tasks, get news, start conversations, manage and track projects, collaborate and connect with team members and colleagues.
 An intranet is the easiest way to break down silos and centralize all business operations and information.

 With BizPortals 365 in place, you can do away with your legacy systems and point solutions and operate fully within the intranet.
 It offers pre-built, automated forms for all approval-based tasks and an employee center where HR can store all employee-related policy and procedure documents, holiday calendar, time-off and reimbursement forms, tax related information, onboarding checklist and training materials, etc.

 Project managers can create projects within their departments and manage their portfolio with access to dashboard style views for quick status updates and to run reports.
 They can also track progress on team and individual tasks, assign and re-assign tasks and manage project timelines.
 They can initiate team conversations or have one-on-one discussions within the intranet eliminating the need for going back and forth with emails.

 Employees have access to news and announcements, people directory, documents, forms, tasks, and all the tools they need to work effectively – no matter whether they are on-site, remote or travelling.
 This helps save time and energy which employees can use for more meaningful, productive work.

-Since BizPortals 365 is on the cloud, all the locations of your organization can access all its functionality which help to keep content and information centralized.
+Since BizPortals 365 is on the cloud, all the locations of your organization can access all its functionality which help to keep content and information centralized and manage as well as control SharePoint sprawl.
 This helps IT with managing and securing the content less time consuming and easy.